Reserve BI Engine capacity

 Console

-In the Google Cloud console, under Administration go to the BI Engine page.
+On the BigQuery page, in Administration go to the BI Engine page.

 In the Reservations section, locate your reservation.